ntk148v/neovim-config/README.md

   $ sudo -H pip3 install powerline-status
   ```

+4. To use [coc](https://github.com/neoclide/coc.nvim), you have to configure the [Lauguage servers](https://github.com/neoclide/coc.nvim/wiki/Language-servers) also.

-4. Clone init.vim - neovim configuration file to specific path, in this case is `~/.config/nvim/init.vim`:
+5. Clone init.vim - neovim configuration file to specific path, in this case is `~/.config/nvim/init.vim`:

   ```
   $ cd ~/.config/nvim/